haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 ## Remediations
 In order to meet the CFCC and CAA standards across all areas of skills/knowledge addressed in this course, you must maintain an overall grade level of C or better (i.e., total score of 76% or more).
 No automatic remediation options are available for this course.

+## Research Presentation
+Each student will critically summarize recent research (two articles) on a self-selected question within the scope of hearing preservation and restoration.
+Ideas and guidelines for potential topics will be provided, and topic selection will be done as part of A4.
+Towards the end of the semester (see tentative schedule), each student will deliver an oral presentation (about 8-10 mins) on the selected topic.

 ## Attendance Policy